lycheeverse/lycheeverse.github.io/src/content/docs/guides/config.md

 ---
-title: Configuration File
+title: Configure lychee
 ---

 The configuration file is a [TOML](https://toml.io) file that can be used to specify the options that are also available on the command line.
-It comes in handy when you want to specify a lot of options, or when you want to configure lychee for continuous integration as part of a repository (configuration as code).
+It comes in handy when you want to specify a lot of options, or when you want to configure lychee for continuous integration as part of a repository.

 The configuration file is optional and can be specified with the `--config` option.